 Students should arrive at the beginning of Divine Liturgy and sit with their parents.
 After receiving Holy Communion, they should walk quietly to their classrooms.
 Our Sunday School program assumes that our students are truly engaging in the sacramental life of the Church, so it would not be appropriate to miss all or part of the Divine Liturgy before class.

 Classes are 45 minutes long.
-Because the length of Divine Liturgy and the adult lesson length may vary, parents may find that Coffee Hour is often underway before their students are released from class.
-Unless your child is very young (preschool or pre-Kindergarten) please wait for them to come to you.
+Because the length of Divine Liturgy may vary, parents may find that Coffee Hour is often underway before their students are released from class.
+Unless your child is very young, please wait for them to come to you.
 Please do not go to the classroom to take your child out early.
-If you have an unavoidable need to remove them early, please notify the teacher with a note and we will escort your child out of class at the requested time.
+If you have an unavoidable need to remove them early, please notify the teacher with a note, and we will escort your child out of class at the requested time.

 - Keep your hands and feet to yourself.

 Here are some concrete ways that you can help strengthen the foundation of your child’s religious education:

 - Bring your child to the Divine Liturgy as often as possible.

 - Read the week’s Scripture lesson together before Sunday.

 - Be consistent.
 Attend Church regularly.
 Your child’s regular attendance in the classroom is vital to the flow of information and to your child’s feelings of group membership and acceptance.

 - Get to know your child’s Sunday School teachers.
 Be aware of what your child is learning in class and how your child is behaving.